 If you want to conceive, your fertility expert may start you on some treatments to overcome this hurdle.
-The knowledge of AMH levels can be crucial in assessing your chances of successful use of assisted reproductive technology (ART).
-If you have a normal level of AMH, it might indicate that you have enough eggs and many eggs can be harvested for procedures such as freezing or IVF.
+The knowledge of AMH levels can be crucial in assessing your chances of successfully using assisted reproductive technology (ART).
+If you have a normal AMH level, it might indicate that you have enough eggs, and many eggs can be harvested for procedures such as freezing or IVF.

 That said, anti-mullerian hormone levels are not the only indicator by any means.
 Understanding the levels can be a crucial piece of information that fits in the larger scope of things.

 One thing to always keep in mind is that your anti-mullerian hormone levels are merely an indicator of the present condition of your ovarian reserve.
 It can’t be used to determine how quickly the number of viable eggs will decline in the future.
 In other words, you can’t measure your fertility window just by measuring AMH levels.